 Hungry for some Okonomiyaki?
 Take a look at this!

-26. Yakitori – Japanese Skewered Chicken
+26. Yakitori – Skewered Chicken

-Yakitori, which literally means “grilled bird”, is one of Japan’s most famous street foods.
-These charcoal-grilled chicken skewers are so simple to eat, but it takes the Japanese cooks years of practice to master this dish.
+Yakitori, which means “grilled bird”, is one of Japan’s most famous street foods.
+These charcoal-grilled chicken skewers are so simple to eat, but it takes Japanese cooks years of practice to master this dish.

 This delicious street food is usually available at food court areas, sports matches, Japanese pubs, and high-end restaurants.
 At certain high-end places, the chefs even seek out rare chicken breeds for their distinct flavor and texture.

-Despite being called “grilled bird”, these skewers can also be made out of grilled beef, pork, and veggies.
+Despite being called “grilled bird”, these skewers can also be made of grilled beef, pork, and veggies.

 This Yakitori master will tell you everything about enjoying Yakitori!

-27. Gyoza – Japanese Dumplings
+27. Gyoza – Dumplings

 Despite its origin in China, Gyoza is insanely popular in Japan.
 These yummy dumplings contain ground pork, chives, cabbage, soy sauce, and garlic ginger.